araffin/academic-kickstart/content/post/sb3/index.md

 The implementations have been [benchmarked](https://arxiv.org/abs/2005.05719) against reference codebases, and automated unit tests cover 95% of the code.

-In this blog post, we give an overview of Stable-Baselines3: the motivation behind it, its design principles and features, how we ensure high-quality implementations and some concrete examples.
+In this blog post, we give you an overview of Stable-Baselines3: the motivation behind it, its design principles and features, how we ensure high-quality implementations and some concrete examples.

 <!-- The algorithms follow a consistent interface and are accompanied by extensive documentation, making it simple to train and compare different RL algorithms. -->

 ## TL;DR:

 [Stable-Baselines3 (SB3)](https://github.com/DLR-RM/stable-baselines3) is a library providing *reliable* implementations of reinforcement learning algorithms in PyTorch.
-It provides a *clean and simple interface* for the user, giving access to off-the-shelf state-of-the-art model-free RL algorithms.
+It provides a *clean and simple interface*, giving you access to off-the-shelf state-of-the-art model-free RL algorithms.

 The library is *[fully documented](https://stable-baselines3.readthedocs.io/en/master/)*, tested and its interface allows to train an RL agent in only few lines of code =):